-For the love of textures – the gorgeous straight graining lovingly complements the rich veining creating a cohesive and rich visualscape.
+For the love of textures – the gorgeous straight graining lovingly complements the rich veining creating a cohesive and rich visual scape.

 While you can feel and see the Mid-Century vibes in the design, there’s nothing cliché about the ensemble.
 The modern take of the vintage style comes from the integration of subtle yet effective elements, such as the vertical recesses on the kitchen wall that breaks the monotony of the space.
-The continuous line of LED strips that run through your hallway is another cool feature that infuses modern treatments to the Mid-century tendencies.
+The continuous line of LED strips that run through the hallway is another cool feature that infuses modern treatments to the Mid-century tendencies.

 The built-in appliances and push-to-open cabinet shelves leave a clean kitchen surround, and we love that generous space the countertop offers.
-The no-fuzz look without dangling wires or lights gives it that contemporary urban look, but with its high ceiling, you can always opt for drop pendant lights in the future.
+The no-fuzz look without dangling wires or lights gives it that contemporary urban look, but with its high ceiling, the owner can always opt for drop pendant lights in the future.

 Achieving a particular mood in a room is challenging, let alone to a small toilet and bath.
 But the design of this T&B effortlessly provides that relaxed and tranquil atmosphere, just the perfect air for those dashes of “me time” moments.

-This bedroom design features a creative configuration of textures and lines to achieve visual continuity and illusion of space.
+This bedroom design features a creative configuration of textures and lines to achieve visual continuity and the illusion of space.
 The charming floor-to-ceiling inset velvet headboard flanked by wavy patterns draws the eye upward, making this mid-sized bedroom look more spacious.
-The soft gilded beige and other warm pale hues is a balance of bright yet relaxed ambience just perfect for your bedroom space.
+The soft gilded beige and other warm pale hues is a balance of bright yet relaxed ambience just perfect for the bedroom space.

 When you give more thought to your materials, you’ll enjoy a visual language that speaks volumes without being ostentatious, such as this wonderful contrast of wavy horizontal patterns juxtaposed with vertical flutings that adds more interest and surprise to your living space.

 A dramatic walk to the vanity.
-The somber walk-in closet provides that mysterious and moody vibe but with a modern take, thanks to the dark-tinted glass with LED recessed lights.
+The sombre walk-in closet provides that mysterious and moody vibe but with a modern take, thanks to the dark-tinted glass with LED recessed lights.
 As though walking through a server room, the hi-tech vibe is brilliantly juxtaposed with the warm herringbone-patterned flooring.
 The warm luminesce beckons you into your personal vanity in style.

 Textured walls are perfect backdrops for minimalist art pieces that simply give character to each nook and cranny.
 Overhead recessed lights are also carefully designed to highlight these pocket spaces.

 To complement the nude colors and detailed textures, simple luminaires in gold hardware are used.
-The design also takes cue from the globe sputnik chandelier located in the living-kitchen area.
+The design also takes a cue from the globe sputnik chandelier located in the living-kitchen area.

-A medley of horizontal and vertical lines, this calming and bright bathroom is your perfect Zen space.
+A medley of horizontal and vertical lines, this calming and bright bathroom is the perfect Zen space.
 To allow unobstructed light and ventilation, the recessed window blinds hide the tracks, leaving a neat and modern look.

-Textured walls in wood patterns enjoy the musings of your light, shadow, and reflections.
+Textured walls in wood patterns enjoy the musings of light, shadow, and reflections.
 A floating vanity cabinet also provides a clean look, allowing the fine wood floor grain to pass through beyond, expanding the space.

 Though with streamlined finishes, this bathroom space exudes warmth and a relaxing ambience with its textured surfaces, evoking the Scandi hues that we love.
 Again, the recessed window tracks are neatly tucked away through your ceiling drop, a modern architectural style that has gained popularity in many of today’s residential and commercial interiors.